comses-education/github-starter-course/README.md

 ![NetLogo: Neolithic Ecological expansion many versions](images/neolithic-versions.png)

-These are typical ad-hoc filename based versioning systems where the name of the file gets changed every time some changes are made (of course, there's no guarantee that changes were made, right?
-You can change a filename at any time).
+These are common ad-hoc filename based versioning systems where the name of the file is changed every time some changes are made (and of course, there's no guarantee that actual changes were made, right?
+You can change a filename at any time regardless of whether its contents changed).

-What's lacking from this type of versioning?
-Short answer: lots of context.
+What's missing from this type of versioning?
+Lots of context.
 What changes were made?
 Who made them?
 When were they made?
 Why were they made?

-Git helps you and your team maintain a clean record of work - which files changed, what were the changes, when did they occur, and why were they made.
-It also helps you easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new, and it helps you experiment with new things or maintain existing code over time with _branches_, allowing you to maintain and preserve multiple views over your codebase concurrently.
+Git and other version control systems help you and your team maintain a clean record of work - which files changed, what were the changes, when did they occur, and why were they made.
+Version control systems also help you easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new, and it helps you try new ideas or maintain existing code over time with _branches_, which let you maintain and preserve multiple, independently evolving, versions of your codebase at the same time.

 Git and GitHub can help you transparently document and preserve the provenance of your scientific code. *What changes were made, when, from whom, and why* can all be reliably stored and made accessible by Git, facilitating future comprehension and reuse.
-However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance, like keeping a house clean or maintaining a garden.
+However, a clean Git history that clearly demonstrates the evolving life of a piece of research software requires a commitment to discipline and a maintenance, just like keeping a house clean or designing and building a garden.

-GitHub is a way to use the power of Git online with an "easy-to-use" web interface.
+GitHub is a way to use the power of Git online through a web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.

 ## Key Concepts

-Let's define some common terms you'll find in Git and GitHub.
+Let's first define some common terms you'll find in Git and GitHub.

 ### Repositories

-A repository is where your project work happens -- it is the _root project_ folder with all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone it](#clone-a-repository), which downloads a local copy of the Git repository to the computer where you issued the `clone` request.
+A repository is where your project work happens -- the _root project_ folder with all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with an existing Git repository, you will [clone it](#clone-a-repository), which downloads a full copy of the Git repository to the computer where you issued the `clone` request.

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️  on GitHub, GitLab, BitBucket, etc).